cpalmeraxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/cassandra_install.md

 {
 "title": "Install an Apache Cassandra database", "linkTitle": "Install Apache Cassandra",
-"weight":"8",
+  "weight": "8",
   "date": "2019-10-02",
   "description": "Install Apache Cassandra to store data for API Manager or API Gateway client registry (API key and OAuth)."
 }

 Apache Cassandra is required to store data for API Manager (for example, API catalog, quotas, and client registry) or API Gateway client registry (API key and OAuth).
 In addition, Cassandra is optional to store data for the following API Gateway components: